abbassix/ContextualConv/README.md

 ## 🤝 Contributing

-Feel free to open issues or pull requests!
-Contributions are welcome if you want to extend this to support depthwise convolutions, different padding strategies, or performance optimizations.
+Contributions are welcome!
+Feel free to:

+- Add support for ContextualConv3d

+- Improve speed via einsum or GPU-specific tricks

+- Add performance benchmarks or gradient checks

+Please open an issue or pull request.
 ---

 ## 🧪 Tests

 Unit tests are under development.
-You can validate basic functionality by comparing it with `nn.Conv2d` on toy data with context disabled.
+You can validate basic functionality by comparing it with `nn.Conv1d`/`nn.Conv2d` on toy data with context disabled.

 ---

 ## 📫 Contact

 For questions or suggestions, open an issue or reach out via GitHub.

----

-Let me know if you'd like to add a diagram, benchmarks, or example notebooks to go with it!